freon4dsl/Freon-documentation/docu-content/020_Tutorial/010_Overview/+page.md

 Your project is set up so that all Freon definition files reside in the `src/defs` folder.
 If you prefer a different structure, you can modify your `package.json` file.
 Check the scripts for `generate` and `clean-gen`, which reference `src/defs`.
-Changing these paths allows you to place your language definition files anywhere you like or adjust the output location (currently `src/freon`).
+Changing these paths allows you to place your language definition files anywhere you like.
+You might also adjust the output location (currently `src/freon`).

 ```
 "generate": "freon -v all -d src/defs -o src/freon",